 Collaboration on the purchase and/or development of over 15 million sq. ft. of property, from Canada to Florida

-Jan, also a CPA, is the founder, and current president of ABLI, the Association for a Better Long Island, which is a developers’ lobby, promoting a deliberate agenda that will protect the region’s economic future and enhance the quality of life of every Long Islander.
+Jan, also a CPA, is a founder of ABLI.
 He is also a former member of the Corporate Advisory Council for the School of Management at Syracuse University, from where he received his MBA.
 He is on the Board of the Community Development Corporation of Long Island and he is also on the Advisory Board of the Nassau County Police Department Foundation.
 In 2001, he was named The News Review Business Person of the Year and the Long Island Business Review Developer of the Year.
 He was also honored in October 2003 by the Long Island Alzheimer’s Foundation and in 2002 by the Jewish National Fund.
 And, in April of 2008, The National Committee for the Furtherance of Jewish Education on Long Island founded “The Renee and Jan Burman Chabad Center for the Arts” at Congregation Beth Shalom in Mineola.
 In 2013, Governor Andrew Cuomo appointed Jan to the board of The United Nations Development Corp, an entity that assists members of the UN community with real estate needs.

 Edward Blumenfeld is President, CEO, Founder, and creative force behind Blumenfeld Development Group (BDG).
 Under Mr. Blumenfeld’s direction, BDG’s has become an acknowledged leader throughout the Atlantic seaboard in that most demanding of disciplines, converting tired, obsolete, commercial real estate into vibrant, innovative, progressive space that meets the economic needs of the community.

 Mr. Blumenfeld has also sought to improve the quality of life within his community by bringing his energy, insight and personal commitment to a broad range of charitable efforts.
-He is a founding member of the Association for a Better Long Island (ABLI) and has been returned by his peers for a third term as its President.
-He is also a member of its Energy and Environmental Committee.
+He is a founding member of the Association for a Better Long Island (ABLI) and has served three terms as President.
 He remains a strong and effective advocate on issues relating to education, the environment, child healthcare and sustainable development.

 Through his many undertakings, Ed Blumenfeld has literally and figuratively built a better Long Island.
 Mr. Blumenfeld created Blumenfeld Development Group in 1978, when he undertook the redevelopment of the North Shore Atrium, a 300,000 square foot building that BDG converted from a Grumman aircraft manufacturing plant to the first office facility on Long Island to incorporate a restaurant, conference area, fitness center, and retail shops on premises.
 Blumenfeld has carried the same innovative and pioneering vision to every BDG project since.
 It is Mr. Blumenfeld’s direct efforts that have earned BDG a national reputation for converting underutilized industrial entities into viable commercial sites.